evilcloud/cypherbooks/README.md

 ![](media/ramanyana_graph.png)

 ![](media/made_in_japan.jpg)
-Made in Japan: Studies in Popular Music -- an academic study of the genealogy of Japanese popular music from revue to enka.
+Made in Japan: Studies in Popular Music -- an academic study of the genealogy of Japanese popular music from Takarazuka Revue to enka.
+J-pop and EDM are not addressed in the book.

+This book is the first attempt at non-fiction format.